honeydesk/flask_app/README.md

 6. see the "https://flask-sqlalchemy.palletsprojects.com/en/2.x/quickstart/#a-minimal-application" to work around the SQLAlchemy database.
 7. After adding in SQLAlchemy database, pick and drop 'honey_todo.db' file at 'https://inloop.github.io/sqlite-viewer/'.
 And the see the added content.
 8. Add "Jinja2 Snippet Kit" extension in Vscode.
 With this, we can use Jinja templating.
+9. Template Inheritance :- Suppose there are search bars on 100 html pages, and I need to remove them.
+I would remove them manually.
+If I had used Inheritance template, I could have removed it from all the pages.